 Welcome to the web site for Jack Baker's research group.
 Our work focuses on the development and use of probabilistic and statistical tools for managing risk due to extreme loads on the built environment.
-We have investigated seismic loads on spatially distributed systems, characterization of earthquake ground motions, performance of damaged infrastructure systems, and probabilistic risk assessments of a number of types of structures.
+We have investigated seismic loads on spatially distributed systems, characterization of earthquake ground motions, performance of damaged infrastructure systems, and probabilistic risk assessments for a number of types of structures.

-Dr. Baker joined the Stanford University Department of Civil and Environmental Engineering from the Swiss Federal Institute of Technology (ETH Zurich), where he was a visiting researcher in the Department of Structural Engineering.
-He received his Ph.D. in Structural Engineering from Stanford University in 2005, where he also earned M.S. degrees in Statistics and Structural Engineering.
-He earned his Bachelor of Arts degree in Mathematics/Physics from Whitman College.
+Prof. Baker joined the Stanford faculty in 2006 from the Swiss Federal Institute of Technology (ETH Zurich), where he was a visiting researcher in the Department of Structural Engineering.
+He has degrees in Structural Engineering (Stanford, M.S.
+2002, Ph.D.
+2005), Statistics (Stanford, M.S.
+2004) and Mathematics/Physics (Whitman College, B.A.
+2000).
 He has industry experience in seismic hazard assessment, ground motion selection, probabilistic risk assessment, and modeling of catastrophe losses for insurance and reinsurance companies.